Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Introducing yourself and showcasing your relevant qualifications

-- A summary of your relevant experience and skills
+- Highlighting your relevant experience and skills

 - A closing and contact information

-Here’s an example of the resume letter:
+Here’s an example of a resume letter:

 Dear [Hiring Manager’s Name]

-I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-Being highly skilled and experienced professional in [Your field] I think I’d be a great fit for this position.
+I am writing this letter to announce my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As a highly skilled and experienced professional in [Your field] I believe that I’d make a perfect fit for this job.

-Thank you for your consideration of my application.
-I am looking forward hearing from you.
+Thank you for taking the time to consider my application.
+I am looking forward to having a conversation with you.

 Sincerely,